max-evolve/max-evolve.github.io/_resources/2025-01-01-product-execution-questions.md

 - **Customer complaints:** support tickets, play store reviews, negative PR on social media?
 - **Break down the user flow to check relational metric drop:** In the user flow, are there **other metrics before this** that may have dropped?
 This helps narrow down where the problem exactly starts.
 Example: sign-in flow error may lead to fewer videos being watched because that a pre-requisite
 - **Break down the product in the context of its usage:** Example: If people have less engagement in Facebook groups, break down groups: public or private groups to deep dive.
-- Any additional feature that maybe provides a similar value prop to the end user that’s likely **cannibalizing** the existing feature?
+- Any additional feature that maybe provides a similar value prop to the end user that's likely **cannibalizing** the existing feature?
     - If the cause is a **new feature launch**, dig into the goal for that feature and see what metrics it positively moved.
 We need to then see if the overarching goal of the company is being met and if we are ok to make the tradeoff of our metric in question going in the negative direction with the new feature metric going in the positive direction.
 - Any business policy-related changes that may affect users to change their mind? (refund policy changes can affect conversion on checkout page)